Can a Wedding Officiant Customize My Ceremony?

 Consider Creating a Custom Wedding Ceremony

 The role of your wedding officiant is an important one when it comes to setting the tone and energy of your ceremony.
 A wedding officiant can strive to match the feel of your wedding day, whether that be romantic, traditional, religious, spiritual, non-traditional, professional, or comedic.
-You may be happiest if you choose an officiant who can help you customize your wedding ceremony in the way you have always dreamed.
+You may be happiest if you choose an officiant who can help you create a custom wedding ceremony in the way you have always dreamed.

 How can I customize my ceremony with the help of a wedding officiant?